 Until then, lawsuits will continue to be the barometer by which to interpret the ADA and web accessibility.

 The best way to ensure your organization is accessible to individuals with disabilities (and less likely to be the target of ADA disability lawsuits!) is to use inclusive design practices for your website and digital products.

 Some tips for making online video ADA-compliant:

 - Videos should have closed captions for deaf and hard-of-hearing viewers.
-Captions be accurate, complete, and time-synced with the speech.
+Captions should be accurate, complete, and time-synced with the speech.
 Relevant sound effects should be described in the captions, like [applause] or [doorbell rings].